augusto-scarvalho/adventofcode-2017/README.md

 # adventofcode-2017

-random stuff from adventofcode 2017
+random stuff from adventofcode 2017 using excel